-In January 2022, we entered into a long-term funding agreement with Cytokinetics to provide up to \$300 million of capital ("Cytokinetics Commercial Launch Funding") available in five tranches to support Cytokinetics for further development of aficamten and potential commercialization of omecamtiv mecarbil.
-We funded the initial tranche of \$50 million of the Cytokinetics Commercial Launch Funding upon closing.
-During 2022, we amended the funding agreement to increase the required draw amount, extend the draw period and modify the return for the second and third tranches.
+In January 2022, we entered into a long-term funding agreement, which was amended later in the same year, with Cytokinetics.
+We agreed to provide funding of up to \$300 million ("Cytokinetics Commercial Launch Funding") in five tranches.
+The initial tranche of \$50 million was funded upon closing.
 Cytokinetics is required to draw \$50 million if a certain contingency is met and has the option to draw the remaining \$200 million upon the occurrence of certain regulatory and clinical development milestones ("Cytokinetics Funding Commitments").
-As of March 31, 2023, \$125 million of the optional \$200 million remains available under the Cytokinetics Funding Commitments as certain regulatory milestones were not met.
+The regulatory milestones for the second and third tranches were not met and as such \$75 million of the optional funding became unavailable.
+As of June 30, 2023, \$125 million of the optional \$200 million remains available under the Cytokinetics Funding Commitments.

 We may have other funding arrangements where we are contractually obligated to fund R&D activities performed by our development partners.
 We also have funding arrangements related to our equity method investments in the Avillion Entities.
-As our committed capital requirements are based on phases of development, the completion of which is highly uncertain, only the capital required to fund the current stage of development under such funding arrangements is considered committed capital, which approximates \$39.3 million as of March 31, 2023.
+As our committed capital requirements are based on phases of development, the completion of which is highly uncertain, only the capital required to fund the current stage of development under such funding arrangements is considered committed capital, which approximates \$35.3 million as of June 30, 2023.

 We also have certain milestone payments that are contingent on the successful achievement of certain development, regulatory approval or commercial milestones.
 These contingent milestone payments are not considered contractual obligations.
-In the first quarter of 2023, we made a \$12.4 million sales-based milestone payment related to Erleada.
-In the first quarter of 2022, we made a \$50 million milestone payment to Cytokinetics which was triggered following Cytokinetics' announcement that it initiated the first pivotal clinical trial in oHCM.
+In the first six months of 2023, we made a \$12.4 million sales-based milestone payment related to Erleada.
+In the first six months of 2022, we made a \$50 million milestone payment to Cytokinetics which was triggered following Cytokinetics' announcement that it initiated the first pivotal clinical trial in oHCM.